langholloman/moodle_jmeter_testplans/README.md

-# moodle_jmeter_testplans
+# Moodle JMeter Test Plans
-This respo is for Moodle JMeter Test Plans for load testing Moodle environments.
+This repo is for Moodle JMeter Test Plan use-cases that successfully used in Moodle test case plans.
+JMeter is required for use on a client-side machine.